Actor Ravi Teja appears before the emergency room in a drug case | ExBulletin

 Actor Ravi Teja appears before the emergency room in a drug case

-Ravi Teja is one of more than 10 personalities in the Telugu film industry, including actors and directors, to be summoned by the ED.

-Popular Telugu actor Ravi Teja appeared before the Directorate of Execution (ED) in Hyderabad on Thursday in connection with the ongoing investigation into money laundering in high-end drug trafficking erupted in the city in 2017.
+Popular Telugu actor Ravi Teja appeared before the Directorate of Execution (ED) here on Thursday in connection with the ongoing money laundering investigation in a high-end drug racket erupted in the city in 2017.

 Ravi Teja is one of more than 10 personalities from Tollywood (Telugu film industry), including actors and directors, to be summoned by the ED.